 Falcon Overwatch is only included with the top two editions of CrowdStrike Falcon: Falcon Premium and Falcon Complete.
 The full menu of editions is:

-Falcon Pro – Next-gen AV, firewall, and threat intelligence.
-Includes Falcon Prevent and Falcon X.
+- Falcon Pro – Next-gen AV, firewall, and threat intelligence.
+Includes Falcon Prevent and Falcon Intelligence.

 CrowdStrike markets Falcon as being delivered from the Cloud.
 However, in secret, all of the work is performed by installed on-premises software.
 This is called the “agent” in the Falcon presentation.
 The Cloud element is the management console, or in the case of Falcon Complete, the remote security management team.